dongpham120899/HateSpeech-Detection/README.md

 | Classifier with baseline GloVe embedding | 0.853|
 | Classifier with 64x16 encoding | 0.841|

-The problem of this task is out of vocab, GloVe baseline gives best results partly because we retrained GloVe embedding on the large Vietnamese training set.
+In this task we met out of vocab problem, GloVe baseline gives best results partly because we retrained GloVe embedding on the large Vietnamese training set.